-The electrical power produced by the Ampair 600 wind turbine charges 12 volt or 24 volt DC batteries.
+The electrical power produced by the Pacific 300 wind turbine charges 12 volt or 24 volt DC batteries.
 Alternating current (AC) electrical appliances can be supplied by connecting a 220/240 volt or 110 volt inverter to the batteries.
-It is also possible to connect the Ampair 600 to an electrical utility supply using a suitable grid tie inverter system supplied by Ampair.

 For over thirty years wind turbines manufactured by Ampair have powered a wide variety of locations including sailing yachts; remote houses; medical facilities; holiday homes; emergency shelters; navigational aids; scientific and environmental monitoring stations; telecommunications systems; cathodic protection systems; remote industrial locations; caravans and mobile homes; and increasingly are being used to decrease dependence on centrally generated electricity in grid-connected homes, offices, and commercial property.